Lente Lidia Roode

 Some of Gert’s current projects include a penthouse in Clifton; a house in Wentworth in the United Kingdom; a private gym and spa in Bavaria; a lodge in Timbavati; and his ongoing project at La Petite Dauphine in Franschoek (where he is co-owner).

-The Wildlife Conservation Trust is Samlam’s CSI project, and Marteen Michau (Head of Fiduciary) sits on WCT’s board of Trustees as their representative.
+The Wildlife Conservation Trust is Sanlam’s CSI project, and Marteen Michau (Head of Fiduciary) sits on WCT’s board of Trustees as their representative.

 Her contribution is invaluable, as she is experienced as a fiduciary and tax specialist, having advised on tax and legal issues for the last 20 years at (inter alia) PWC, RMB Private Bank, Gerber Botha and Gowar.

-Educational qualification: CA (SA; B Juris, LLB, CTA, Post graduate diploma in Accounting)
+Educational Qualifications: CA (SA; B Juris, LLB, CTA, Post graduate diploma in Accounting)

 Sanlam Private Investments (Pty) Ltd: registration number 2000/023234/07.